 - 1. Assess environmental health threats that affect the health of the public. - 2.
 Understand the interplay between theory and practice of environmental health management. - 3.
 Understand environmental protection strategies and approaches to reduce environmental health risks. - 4.
 Identify, develop, apply and modify an appropriate research approach to an environmental health problem based on constraints and available resources. - 5.
 Analyze quantitative and qualitative data to describe environmental conditions that have impacts on human health. - 6.
 Synthesize data from a variety of sources, reflective of multidisciplinary perspectives, to develop strategies for addressing complex environmental health problems.
 Use biostatistics and statistical software to analyze an environmental health problem. - 7.
-Interpret and present findings in written and verbal format from an environmental health and public health perspective management, and evaluation of occupational health programs and services.
+Interpret and present findings in written and verbal format from an environmental health and public health perspective.